header

 Dungeness Crab will stop eating when they are removed from their habitat, so keeping crab alive in their salt water for even a day will degrade their quality.
 The starvation process will make the meat spongy and will draw calcium from the shell, weakening the shell of the crab.

-So to keep the crab alive after catching them, we always take a cooler with us and use a bucket to scoop the aquaria out of the ocean and pour it into the cooler.
+So to keep the crab alive after catching them, we always take a cooler with us and use a bucket to scoop the sea water out of the ocean and pour it into the cooler.
 Always keep enough water in the cooler to cover the crab completely.
 Also, if you are out on the water long, we always stir up the water in the cooler with the crab every now and then, making air bubbles.
 This will keep your crab alive until you get them home to clean the crab and get the crab boiled.

 If you would like to know how to clean Dungeness, Crab-O-Licious.com has a video to show you how.
-Click here to see our how to clean crab video.

 Would you like to see more Types of Crab?